open-edge-insights/eii-tools/HttpTestServer/README.md

 * To install EIS libs on bare-metal, follow the [README](../../common/README.md) of eis_libs_installer.

-* To Run rest data export test application without CSL or Kubernetes setup
+* To Run rest data export test application without Kubernetes setup

     1. Generate the Certificate required to run the Http Test Server using the following command
     ```